Amir-Rastkhadiv/RMHC-Run-Raiser-Agent/README.md

 # 🚀 RMHC Run-Raiser Agent: Autonomous, Brand-Safe Fundraising Communications

-**Subtitle:** A Level 2 Strategic Agent for the Enterprise Agents track, powered by Gemini.
+**Subtitle:** A Level 2 Strategic Agent for the Enterprise Agents track.

 The **RMHC Run-Raiser Agent** is designed for the Enterprise Agents track of the Google × Kaggle AI Agents Intensive Capstone.
 It automates the creation of high-quality, on-brand fundraising communications for Ronald McDonald House Charities UK (RMHC).